The Ins and Outs of Gun Lubrication

 As stated before, firearm lubrication is much different than motor vehicle lubrication in that the requirements aren’t very strict.
 However, there are a few things you can look for to improve the effects a lubrication has on your firearm.

 Migration is an important quality for any firearm lubricant to have.
 Migration refers to a lubricant’s ability to disperse and spread to areas surrounding the point of application.
-An oil with poor migration will prevent you from being able to lubricate many of the smaller holes and crevices on your firearm, and will result in many areas experiencing wear.
+An oil with poor migration prevents lubricating many of the smaller holes and crevices on your firearm.
+This will result in many areas experiencing wear.

 Additionally, you should look into getting a good grease to pair with your firearm lubricant.
 A great rule is to use grease for sliding, load-carrying parts like bolt carriers, sears, and slide rails.
-These parts are subject to a lot of pressure and shock, so they perform better when lubricated with something thicker than a typical lubricant.
+These parts are subject to a lot of pressure and shock.
+They perform better when lubricated with something thicker than a typical lubricant.

-As for what you should avoid when searching for a viable firearm lubricant, you should steer clear of any product containing chlorine compounds.
+As for what to avoid when searching for a viable firearm lubricant, steer clear of any product containing chlorine compounds.
 Chlorine compounds are sometimes used as additives in boundary lubricants and do a fairly good job of keeping parts separated.
 Unfortunately, they promote the occurrence of stress corrosion cracking, which creates tiny cracks that expand when under heat and pressure.
-Eventually, stress corrosion cracking can lead to broken parts, so make sure to stay away from lubricants with any chlorine compound additives.
+Eventually, stress corrosion cracking can lead to broken parts.
+So make sure to stay away from lubricants with any chlorine compound additives.

 Which Gun Lubricant Should I Use?

-When it comes down to it, most oils will do the job you need them to do – at least for a while.
+When it comes down to it, most oils will do the job- at least for a while.
 However, many firearm lubricants do not perform well in terms of corrosion protection.
 Mineral oils, plant-based oils, and vegetable oils generally offer a less then desirable protection.
 Amsoil firearm lubricant is going to be one of your best options in terms of a lubricant that you can trust to protect against corrosion and wear.
 Amsoil products have a long history and reputation of offering high-quality protection at a fair price.
 From automobile oil to ATV oil to firearm lubricant, Amsoil products are reliable, fairly-priced, and offer incredible protection.
 Amsoil firearm oil is fully synthetic and provides functional protection to -40 Degrees Fahrenheit.

 If you are interested in purchasing Amsoil firearm lubricant, or any other Amsoil products, feel free to visit BuyGreatOil.
 Here, you can find links to purchase Amsoil products as well as articles answering many questions you may have, such as what is synthetic oil, and why it’s better.